audrey-kho/audrey-kho/README.md

 ## 👋 Hi there, I'm Audrey!

-### I am passionate about full-stack web development 👩‍💻, visual design 🎨, and application security 🔐.
+### I am passionate about web development 👩‍💻, visual design 🎨, and application security 🔐.

-This summer, I worked as a software engineer intern at [Adobe](https://www.adobe.com/), where I built a full-stack task automation tool with the Adobe Express team.
+Last summer, I worked as a software engineer intern at [Adobe](https://www.adobe.com/), where I built a full-stack task automation tool with the Adobe Express team.
 I also previously interned at [Braze](https://www.braze.com/) and [Ionic](https://ionic.io/).

 I'm actively seeking 2024 new grad SWE or UX Engineer opportunities 🌟
 #